 CAUTION Take care not to damage the capillary of the probe as you insert the ESI probe into the probe heater.

-- 8. Turn the locking plate on the ESI probe clockwise to the open position.
-Insert the ESI probe into the probe heater as shown in Figure 34.
-Then, turn the locking plate counterclockwise to the closed position. - 9.
-Insert the PEEK fingertight fitting into the ESI probe and screw in.
+8. Turn the locking plate on the ESI probe clockwise to the open position.
+Insert the ESI probe into the probe heater, as shown in Figure 34.
+Then, turn the locking plate counterclockwise to the closed position.